Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 \begin{thm} Let $p(\mathbf{x})$, $\mathbf x \in \mathcal X^k$ be an exchangeable distribution that is also $d$-extendable with $d > k$.
 Let $q(\mathbf{x})$ be the distribution generated by choosing $k$ distinct entries from the codewords in the extended urn codebook, then

-\end{thm} \begin{IEEEproof} See Appendix \ref{app:exch_extend} \end{IEEEproof}
+\end{thm} \begin{IEEEproof} See Appendix \ref{app:exch_extend}. \end{IEEEproof}

 \begin{cor} Consider a massive access scenario with a total of $n$ users and a random subset of $k$ active users.
-Let sources $\mathbf{X} = (X_1, \cdots, X_k)$ take values in a discrete set $\mathcal{X}^k$ and be distributed according to an exchangeable and $d$-extendable distribution $p(\mathbf{x})$ with $d > k$.
-The minimum common message rate $R^*$ for communicating each $X_i$ to the respective user $i$ is bounded above as
+Let sources $\mathbf{X} = (X_1, \cdots, X_k)$ take values in a finite or countable set $\mathcal{X}^k$ and be distributed according to an exchangeable and $d$-extendable distribution $p(\mathbf{x})$ with $d > k$.
+The minimum common message length $R^*$ for communicating each $X_i$ to the respective user $i$ is bounded from above as

 and

 \end{cor} \begin{IEEEproof} The proof follows directly from Theorem \ref{thm:exch_extend} and Theorem \ref{thm:main}. \end{IEEEproof}